Despite their shortcomings, passwords are still the de facto standard for authentication on the web.

 While not necessarily magnitudes more secure than a properly implemented password solution, public/private key pairs are less likely to be applied incorrectly by both the user and the service.

 What you can do to secure your passwords

-Use a password manager and change your passwords into long random strings of letters and characters.
-You can also activate Two-factor Authentication on some services to add an extra layer of security.
+Use a random password generator and change your passwords into long random strings of letters and characters.
+You can also activate two-factor authentication on some services to add an extra layer of security.